Operational Resilience vs Business Continuity

 Proactive vs Reactive Approach

-The main point of distinction between business resilience and business continuity is the approach to crisis response.
-Business continuity implements a reactive approach, wherein it builds a plan to respond quickly to any significant disruption to the entire organization.
+The main point of distinction between operational resilience and business continuity is the approach to crisis response.
+Business continuity implements a reactive approach, wherein it builds a plan to respond quickly to any significant disruption to the entire organisation.

-On the other hand, business resilience is about taking a proactive approach.
-It defines the steps that an organization must take to prevent operational disruptions.
+On the other hand, operational resilience is about taking a proactive approach.
+It defines the steps that an organisation must take to prevent operational disruptions.
 It also consists of building strategies that enable your business to become operationally resilient, meaning that it is flexible enough to face all the challenges and adapt quickly without failure.
-Flexibility in light of disruption is a critical attribute for any organization because it ensures that you can stand up to any risks without breaking.
+Flexibility in light of disruption is a critical attribute for any organisation because it ensures that you can stand up to any risks without breaking.

 2 people working on a laptop with graphs on the desk